UiL-OTS-labs/ZEP2-headturn-preference-BOILERPLATE/README.md

 instructions that help you understand and modify a Zep experiment.

 ## Modifying or Customizing this Experiment
+_Config Looking Times_.
+For maximum looking-time settings see `test/defs.zm` and `familiarization/defs.zm`.

 _Add stimuli_.
 Add the WAV sound files to `stimuli/sounds` directory and edit the stimuli lists at `stimuli/[...].csv`

 _Edit stimuli lists_.
 Every line represents one experiment trial.
 Each variable separates by a semicolon (`;`).